VictorHueni/PREM-on-FHIR/README.md

 ```bash
 POPULATION=25 AGE_RANGE=18-90 KEEP_FILE=keep_neuro.json EXTRA_ARGS="--exporter.fhir.bulk_data=true ..." make synthea-run
 ```

+##### Modify params files
+Then you need to edit `P:\dev\PREM-on-FHIR\01-data-generation\synthea\import-pass1.json`:
+- Location
+- Organization
+- Practioner
+- PractitionerRole

+All those files are generated with a unique identifier in their files name, You need to update it

+##### Import ressources
+`make fhir-import-many` : This will first import all the files in import pass 1 (they are ressources that needs to be inserted first otherwise it cuase issue with the others in import pass 2)

+you could get some error like missing files (due  to not generated or wrong id replacement in the previous steps) Please correct and reexcute the script

 #### 2.2 Questionnaire
 `make bundle-questionnaires` : scan 02-resources/fhir/questionnaires (or your configured Q_IN_DIR) for CodeSystem/ValueSet/Questionnaire JSON and build a `transaction Bundle → $(Q_BUNDLE)`.